 How to Hack a Mobile App: It’s Easier than You Think!

-We live in a mobile, personal world, where nearly a billion new mobile phones ship each year.
+We live in a mobile, personal world, where more than 1.5 billion new mobile phones ship each year.
 Businesses that are most efficiently adapting to today’s “app economy” are the most successful at deepening customer engagement and driving new revenues in this ever-changing world.
 Where business opportunities abound, opportunities for “black hats” that conduct illicit and malicious activity abound as well.

 Mobile app hacking is becoming easier and faster than ever before.
 Let’s explore why:

 - It’s fast: Industry research found that in 84 percent of cases, the initial compromise took “just minutes” to complete.

 - It’s relatively easy: There are automated tools readily available in the market to support hacking, and many of them are available for free!

 - Mobile apps are “low-hanging fruit”: In contrast to centralized Web environments, mobile apps live “in the wild,” on a distributed, fragmented and unregulated mobile device ecosystem.
 Unprotected binary code in mobile apps can be directly accessed, examined, modified and exploited by attackers.